Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Aside from the noticeable difference in picture creation technology, you will notice differences in size, clarity, contrast, and brightness.
 For additional options in more recent televisions, find out more about Dolby Vision vs 4K.

-Digital light processing (DLP) TVs used rear-projection with a small mirror chip that reflected light to create the image on the screen.
+Digital light processing (DLP) TVs used rear projection with a small mirror chip that reflected light to create the image on the screen.
 In contrast, a plasma TV used small red, blue, and green phosphor particles to create the picture on the screen.
 The images produced by these two technologies varied greatly.
+Alternatively, if you would like to see a comparison of plasma TVs with another technology that is still available today, check out LCD vs plasma TVs.

 A plasma screen comes in smaller sizes, perfect for small spaces.